OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 PAF.getAuditLogByAdUnitCode(adUnitCode)
 ```

-This iteration is only focused on audit logs for winner.
+This iteration is only focused on audit logs for the winner.
 This results in a simplified trigger
 which can be implemented in paf-lib as follows:

 ```javascript